-This research is being conducted to enhance screening for behavioral health conditions among adolescents attending visits in pediatric primary care and community settings.
-Our goal is to enroll 70 youth and their parents and young adults from to pilot the Screening Wizard intervention.
+This research is being conducted to enhance screening for behavioral health conditions in pediatric primary care & community settings.
+Our goal is to enroll 50 participants ages 12-26 from pediatric primary care & community health offices who have been referred to mental health treatment to pilot the Text to Connect messaging intervention.